Housing and Community Care Resources

 If you are interested in long-term care options, including assisted living and help in your home in Washtenaw County, we can help you find out what is offered and what decisions need to be made, discuss the best "fit" for you based upon your preferences, needs and ability to pay.

 In the state of Michigan there is no specific licensing for assisted living care.
 However, most care communities in Washtenaw County have either Adult Foster Care or Home for the Aged licensing.
 Below are decision making tools to help in evaluating care residences:

 - Assisted Living Care Residence: Personal Assessment Guide (PDF) provides a way to think through your family member’s health and social needs.
 Use this to discuss your family member’s care needs so that you can determine if a particular assisted living care setting is appropriate.

 - Assisted Living Care Residence Calculator (PDF) gives a means to estimate costs based on what is included and not included in base rates.
 Think about projecting costs for up to a four-year period of time.
 Ask how costs are expected to increase (cost of living increases are typical) and consider that your family member’s needs may increase—this will bump up costs.

-- Resources for Checking the Quality of Care and Reporting Abuse in Assisted Living Care Residences and Nursing Homes provides approaches to take to identify problems with care settings and take action if necessary.
+- Resources for Checking the Quality of Care and Reporting Abuse (PDF) in Assisted Living Care Residences and Nursing Homes provides approaches to take to identify problems with care settings and take action if necessary.

 The checklists below provide questions to evaluate and compare some key policies and practices of the particular place you are considering.
 Consider how these policies and practices will impact your family member’s comfort, safety, privacy, independence and social opportunities.